Tennessee governor's aide warned new COVID law was illegal

 The final bill was approved about an hour later that morning.

-It’s not clear when or if she gave that legal advice to the governor, who receives more legal guidance from his team before deciding whether or not to sign legislation.
+It’s unclear when or if she gave that legal advice to the governor, who receives more legal guidance from his team before deciding whether he’ll sign legislation.
 Lee’s office did not directly address that question in its comments.

-The law was almost immediately challenged in federal court, where families of young students with disabilities argued that their children are put at risk of serious harm when schools aren’t allowed to require masks when people gather indoors, where chances of infection are much greater.
+The law was almost immediately challenged in federal court, where families of young students with disabilities argued their children risk serious harm when schools aren’t allowed to require masks indoors, where chances of infection are much greater.

-U.S. District Judge Waverly D. Crenshaw, who is overseeing the legal battle, has since halted the prohibition against school mask mandates from being implemented and has specifically instructed the state’s attorneys to explain how the new law complies with the ADA.
+U.S. District Judge Waverly Crenshaw has since halted the prohibition against school mask mandates from being implemented and has specifically instructed the state’s attorneys to explain how the new law complies with the ADA.

+State Attorney General Herbert Slatery’s office, representing Lee and his education commissioner, is now tasked with defending the law’s accommodations for students with disabilities.
+At Friday’s hearing, the plaintiffs’ counsel made a motion to enter the governor’s office email as evidence and read it out loud in court.
+The state objected, citing the source of the legal analysis, to which Crenshaw responded: ““From a source who likely knows what she’s talking about.”

+The judge gave the plaintiffs until Tuesday to file a motion to submit the email into evidence.

-The Senate speaker’s office expressed no concerns about how the law accommodates people with disabilities, and downplayed the legal concerns raised by the governor’s office.
+The Senate speaker’s office downplayed the legal concerns raised by the governor’s office.

 McNally “does not agree with this particular objection and supports the law the governor signed,” said his spokesperson, Adam Kleinheider.